I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Green Man’s Tunnel is located off of Piney Fork Road in South Park, PA, a few miles from downtown Pittsburgh.
 It’s a secluded section of a mainly suburban area, the kind of neighborhood people flock to for long walks, picnics, and summer swims.
-This road, though, is very wooded, a place that people pass through to get to somewhere else.
+This road, though, is heavily wooded, a place that people pass through to get to somewhere else.

-The true story has since been revealed countless times, but because it discounts the supernatural horror and replaces it with the real life tragedy of a lonely man, people are still telling the “fun” version of this story, and they still flock to the tunnel for a chance to get a look at this spiritual entity.
+The true story has since been revealed countless times, but because it discounts the supernatural horror and replaces it with the real-life tragedy of a lonely man, people are still telling the supernatural version of this story, and they still flock to the tunnel for a chance to get a look at this spiritual entity.

 The Real Story

-At night, he would take walks were he couldn’t be seen as easily, as walking during the day tended to startle neighbors who were not accustomed to seeing such disfigurement.
+At night, he would take walks where he couldn’t be easily seen, as walking during the day tended to startle his neighbors.
 However, those who did approach him came to know him as a kind and lonely man who was just looking for some company.

-Such treatment would have left the average person bitter, but his legacy has proven him to be nothing but kind and gracious to any type of conversation or gift of food or drink according to those still living who claimed to have known him personally.
+Such treatment would have left the average person bitter, but his legacy has proven him to be nothing but kind and gracious about any type of conversation or gift of food or drink, according to those still living who claimed to have known him personally.

-His ghostly legend began long before his death in 1985 and spread from town to town throughout western Pennsylvania, spilling into Ohio, West Virginia, and other neighboring states.
+Robinson’s ghostly legend began long before his death in 1985 and spread from town to town throughout western Pennsylvania, spilling into Ohio, West Virginia, and other neighboring states.
 Each town adopted Green Man sightings, saying that the disfigured entity had a green glow to him and was the spirit of a man electrocuted to death.

 Stretching the Truth